 2.3 Your ticket:

 Your ticket is a record of our agreement to carry you or to arrange for your carriage.
-Your ticket is our property and shall be returned to us on request.
+Your ticket is our property and can be revoked by us at any time.
 If your ticket was purchased by someone else, you agree that such person purchased the ticket as your agent.
 A ticket may only be used by the person(s) named in it or for whom it has been purchased and may not be transferred to or used by anyone else.

 2.4 Validity of your ticket:

-Travel permitted by your ticket: Your ticket permits you to make the journeys and travel on any of the Kings Ferry or Travel Link services if you are in possession of a Kings Ferry ticket or on any Travel Link service if you are in possession of a Travel Link ticket, subject to any restrictions or statements as to the services, dates, days of the week, and times within a day on which you may travel, set out on the ticket or in any Special Conditions applicable to the ticket.
+Travel permitted by your ticket: Your ticket permits you to make the journeys and travel on any of The Kings Ferry services between the locations specified on the ticket, subject to any restrictions or statements as to the services, dates, days of the week, and times within a day on which you may travel, set out on the ticket or in any Special Conditions applicable to the ticket.
 Travel at any other time is not guaranteed.

 3.1 Where no separate contract with other carrier:

 Carrier will be treated as our sub-contractor: If you are carried by any carrier other than ourselves for all or any part of a journey or service, and you do not have a contract with that carrier, then that carriage shall be considered to have been provided by the carrier on our behalf as our sub-contractor, and these General Conditions of Carriage shall apply to all such carriage.